BODYPRINT/Hayesduino/README.md

-This project is a fork of the Hayesduino project by Payton Byrd for which he receives all credit for this work.
+This project is a fork of the Hayesduino project by Payton Byrd.

 What Is It?